Resources

 • Read the policy document carefully: Before signing on the dotted line, it is essential to read the policy document carefully.
 The policy document contains the terms and conditions of the policy, including the coverage, exclusions, and limitations.
 Make sure you understand the policy's terms and conditions before purchasing it.

 • Understand the claims process: The claims process is filing and settling a claim with the insurance company.
-Before buying an insurance policy, it is essential to understand Life Insurance claims process.
+Before buying an insurance policy, it is essential to understand the Life Insurance claims process.
 Check if the company has a user-friendly claims process and offers round-the-clock customer support.

 Frequently Asked Questions (FAQs)